cristianoag/msx-picoverse/README.md

 ## Software

 The software for the PicoVerse cartridges is being developed.
 The software will be fully open-sourced.
-The carts are also compatible with the MSX&#960; project.
+The RP2040 based carts are also compatible with the MSX&#960; project.

 ## License

 ![Open Hardware](images/ccans.png)